 - Bookmark Resources that can help you with your photography business

-- Stay informed about latest cameras, gear, and technologies.
+- Stay informed about the latest cameras, gear, and technologies.

 With so many blogs on photography around, you need to pick 2-3 photo blogs that cover the full spectrum of information you need to stay informed and inspired and then follow them regularly.

 Showcasing the work of established photographers, Feature Shoot focuses on featuring photo stories across several categories.
-Topics include portraits, still life, landscapes, fine art, and documentary photography.
+Topics include portraits, still life photography, landscapes, fine art, and some of the very best documentary photography.
 They appreciate images that tell stories and focus on the narrative behind each photo.
-The Founder and Editor-in-Chief, Alison Zavos has worked with many photographers to create one of the top photography blogs with an archive of over 4000 photo blog posts.
+The Founder and Editor-in-Chief, Alison Zavos has worked with many photographers to create one of the top photo blogs with an archive of over 4000 photo blog posts.
 Post formats include artist interviews, reviews of exhibitions and virtual shows.